 In fact, the founders had every reason to name the College after something else

-foothold in this New World.
+in their experience or tradition.
 Naming it after an

 individual was a highly unusual move.
 Given their Puritan background and desire

 not to exalt an individual above community, the naming of the College after